 “Wow, this is awesome!
 I am super excited to stay in a homestay now.”

-“Well, since, homestays are new concept and they aren’t available in every location, so that can be a little challenge for travellers to find a homestay nearby their place of visit.
-The one in Jaipur, Vikram and Paaro Ranawant’s homestay will truly give a royal treatment.
-It is open, airy and spacious with marble flooring, private lounge and garden.
-Mr and Mrs Mehra’s homestay in Dehradun will mesmerize you with its beauty and ambience.
-Old Delhi’s Sirohi House is the former home of Maharaja of Sirohi and is famous among the travellers.
-The Spiti Homestays in Himachal Pradesh are spread across 6 high altitude villages and are 14 in number.
+“Well, since, homestays are a new concept and they aren’t available in every location, so that can be a little challenge for travelers to find a homestay near their place of visit.
+The one in Jaipur, Vikram, and Paaro Ranawant’s homestay will truly give a royal treatment.
+It is open, airy, and spacious with marble flooring, a private lounge, and a garden.
+Mr. and Mrs. Mehra’s homestay in Dehradun will mesmerize you with its beauty and ambiance.
+Old Delhi’s Sirohi House is the former home of Maharaja of Sirohi and is famous among the travelers.
+The Spiti Homestays in Himachal Pradesh is spread across 6 high altitude villages and are 14 in number.
 People love this concept and it benefits both the host and the guest.
-The host gets to earn out of it and the guest in return gets unmatched experience of hospitality.
+The host gets to earn out of it and the guest in return gets an unmatched experience of hospitality.
 It’s the best way to add very legitimate sociocultural richness to the experience of any traveller.”